 On television he was incomparable, the awkward question so smoothly ducked, a different one answered convincingly.
 And his years with his union had taught him speech without meaning.
 He could talk for an hour, promising all things to all men, offending no interest but those of acknowledged enemies.
 Words like dynamic, contemporary, progress helped a lot.
 He gave marvellous performances in a style which by now was admired and widely imitated, but there was one thing against it and to Russell it was an important one: as a means of conveying instructions it didn’t rate.
 Wuffle!

-It’s probably worth bearing in mind that in real life Haggard worked under Wilson when the latter was successively secretary for overseas trade and then president of the board of trade.
+It’s probably worth bearing in mind that in real life the civil servant Haggard worked under Wilson when the latter was successively secretary for overseas trade and then president of the board of trade.

 In 1968 HRF Keating (of Inspector Ghote fame) claimed that Haggard’s words had made an impression: ‘It is not unreasonable to surmise that his wholehearted contempt for the prime minister he created in The Power House two years ago contributed more than a mite to the present widespread low opinions of Mr Wilson.’

 That may be overstating his influence a little, but by the middle of the 1960s Haggard was certainly a big name in terms of both sales and profile.
 The High Wire won the Crime Writers’ Association silver dagger award for 1963 (jointly with John Le Carre’s The Spy Who Came in from the Cold and Nicolas Freeling’s Guns before Butter); his work was being reprinted in paperback by first Penguin, then Pan; and in 1968 The Unquiet Sleep was dramatized by the BBC in the Detective strand, with Russell portrayed by Roland Culver.